daniah2/SAA_Project/README.md

 This project provisions a highly available, secure, and scalable 3-tier web application infrastructure on AWS using Terraform.
 The architecture is organized into three layers: **frontend**, **backend**, and **database**, each deployed in isolated subnets with strict security boundaries.

+## 🧩 Project Context

+This implementation was developed for the following project requirement:

+> **Project 1: Scalable Web Application with ALB and Auto Scaling**
+> **Architecture**: EC2-based
+> **Description**: Deploy a simple web application on AWS using EC2 instances, ensuring high availability and scalability with Elastic Load Balancing (ALB) and Auto Scaling Groups (ASG).
+The project demonstrates best practices for compute scalability, security, and cost optimization.

+---

 ## Architecture Overview

-- **Custom VPC** with public and private subnets across multiple Availability Zones (AZs).
+- **Custom VPC** with public and private subnets across multiple Availability Zones (AZs)
-- **Public Subnets** host the bastion server and the frontend load balancer.
+- **Public Subnets** host the bastion server and the frontend load balancer
-- **Private Subnets** host the frontend/backend application servers, backend load balancer, and RDS database.
+- **Private Subnets** host the frontend/backend application servers, backend load balancer, and RDS database
-- **NAT Gateway** allows outbound internet access for resources in private subnets.
+- **NAT Gateway** allows outbound internet access for resources in private subnets
-- **Security Groups** restrict traffic flow between tiers and from the internet.
+- **Security Groups** restrict traffic flow between tiers and from the internet
-- **RDS (MySQL)** deployed in Multi-AZ mode for high availability.
+- **RDS (MySQL)** deployed in Multi-AZ mode for high availability
-- **IAM Roles** provide EC2 instances with least-privilege access to secrets and parameters.
+- **IAM Roles** provide EC2 instances with least-privilege access to secrets and parameters
-- **S3 Backend** securely stores the Terraform state to support team collaboration.
+- **S3 Backend** securely stores the Terraform state to support team collaboration

 ## Key Features